nus-cs2103-AY2021S2/ip/docs/README.md

 ## Usage
 To view what tasks need to be done

+# Command Syntax:
 To list tasks, type the command in the following format: list

 list command will return a list of tasks stored in Duke

-Example of usage:
+# Example of usage:
 list

-Expected outcome:
+# Expected outcome:
 Here are the tasks in your list:
   1.[D][] ip (by: 19-02-2021)
   Priority:Unassigned